Frequently Asked Questions (FAQs)

 If an applicant or those assisting him or her have no background regarding the application, it might be worthwhile to read the overview of the process.
 The initial application, instructions and other pertinent information can be found here. (top)

-The payment is broken up into three parts (with corresponding payments current as of May 16, 2023):
+The payment is broken up into three parts (with corresponding payments current as of March 21, 2024, listed in złotys, the Polish currency):

 09. – If I am rejected, can I appeal?